 Its stucco walls did not last long in the damp.
 In 1926, the church was practically rebuilt.
 Its exterior was replaced with cedar shingles.
 The interior of the church was also completely redecorated.
 The large cross and statue of St. Anne and Mary were lit by electric lights, making them prominent Queen Anne landmarks at night.

-The current St. Anne Catholic Church, located next door to the original church, was completed in 1963.
+The current St. Anne Catholic Parish, located next door to the original church, was completed in 1963.
 The old church was torn down in the mid-1960’s. …Continue reading “St Anne Catholic Church – 2nd Ave W & W Lee”

 The historic link between the two buildings can be traced to the Reformation in the 16th century and the spread of Protestantism in Europe.
 Before the advent of Protestantism, all the nurses in European hospitals were nuns in the Catholic Church.
 Where Protestants became predominant, Catholic institutions including schools, universities and hospitals were shut down or replaced.
 The priests, monks and nuns were served in them were dispersed.
-As Sister Joseph of the Sisters of Providence Order who founded the state’s first hospital made clear, unlike 16th c.
+As Sister Joseph of the Sisters of Providence Order, who founded the state’s first hospital, made clear, unlike 16th c.
 Central Europe or England, there was a place in the United States for hospitals associated with the Catholic Church.
-By the 20th c. in the United States, the women working as nurses in Protestant-managed and secular hospitals were not unlike the nuns they had replaced, single and in need of training and housing. …Continue reading “Housing Nurses and Nuns”
+By the 20th c. in the United States, the women working as nurses in Protestant-managed and secular hospitals were not unlike the nuns they had replaced: single and in need of training and housing. …Continue reading “Housing Nurses and Nuns”